classiebit/eventmie-pro-docs/resources/docs/1.4/events/simple-events.md

 <a name="Location"></a>
 ## Location

 Event location details.
-You need to enter `Google map Lat-long` manually to show venue pinned on the google map on the event page.
+You need to enter `Google map Lat-long` manually to show the venue pinned on the google map on the event page.

 <br>